 To maximize the use of this Bosch Bare Tool, it’s important to read the manual and know what each part is for.

-We love how adjustable the cut gauge is for the thickness of the wood and the location of the depth adjustment locking lever.
+I love how adjustable the cut gauge is for the thickness of the wood and the location of the depth adjustment locking lever.
 It cuts as deep enough to cut 3-½ with a flip.
 A solid choice, in my opinion.

 Is Bosch comparable to DeWalt?